-All staff and students of Laidlaw College undertaking research that involves human participation are required to ensure that their research complies with the highest ethical standards.
-This includes research that may be undertaken within a taught course.
-To this end, approval of any research that involves human participants must be submitted to the Laidlaw Ethics Committee for approval.
-Ethics Committee approval must be granted before any such research commences.
-Undergraduate research involving human participation will only be approved in exceptional circumstances.
+All staff and students of Laidlaw College undertaking research that involves human participation are required to ensure that Applicants for Ethics Committee approval for research their research complies with the highest ethical standards. should complete the required forms and submit them to the This includes research that may be undertaken within a taught chair of the Ethics Committee through the Postgraduate course.
+To this end, approval of any research that involves Administrator.
+Final approval of any proposal is subject to an human participants must be submitted to the Laidlaw Ethics Ethics Committee recommendation.
+Committee for approval.
+Ethics Committee approval must be Any teaching and research proposals that require ethical granted before any such research commences.
+Undergraduate approval must evidence: research involving human participation will only be approved in exceptional circumstances.

-The Ethics Committee will consist of at least five members, drawn from the academic staff with relevant research experience including a minimum of one external member.
+The Ethics Committee will consist of at least five members. drawn from the academic staff with relevant research experience including a minimum of one external member.
 The Ethics Committee's concern will be to ensure that human rights issues are properly addressed, any potential harm is minimized and managed, informed consent has been obtained, confidentiality and anonymity will be maintained, and that all the necessary documentation to support this is in place.